techies23/Inactive-Logout/readme.txt

 2. add_filter('ina__logout_message', 'callback' );
 - For changing "You have been logged out because of inactivity."
 Reference: [GIST FILE](https://gist.github.com/techies23/9046a82671b994c20237a177838b70a2 "Check how to use this")

-Lemme know if there are any bugs and problems or enhancements you want to make..

 **See the [Inactive Logout](https://deepenbajracharya.com.np/wp-inactive-logout/ "Inactive Logout") homepage for further information.
 Contact Developer for those who need to write plugins.**